robotsorcerer/robotsorcerer.github.io/soro.md

         height=115
         width=146
 %}
+_Fig 2.
+L-R (a) The Brown-Robert-Wells SRS frame; (b) the thermoplastic face mask in classical RT (c) a thermoplastic facemask with add-on MRI coils in MRI imaging (d) the Wiersma Stewart-Gough model (e) the Ostyn robot_

 - Recent research directions
     - &#9746; Explorative robotic positioning research studies have  demonstrated the feasibility of maintaining stable patient cranial motion consistent with treatment plans.
 For example, the  Wiersma Lab's Stewart-Gough platform, illustrated in Fig 1d, achieves <= 0.5mm and <= 0.5 deg positioning accuracy 90% of the time, while the Ostyn six degrees-of-freedom (DOF) plastic Stewart-Gough platform (Fig. 1e) uses stepper motors to actuate the legs of its parallel plastic platform.